Doping in baseball: Effects on Hall of Fame

-McGwire remained on the Hall of Fame ballot for the full ten years of eligibility, but never polled more than 24% of the vote.
+Mark McGwire remained on the Hall of Fame ballot for the full ten years of eligibility, but never polled more than 24% of the vote.
 75% of the vote is required for election.

 In the 2013 election, not a single player was voted into the Hall of Fame by the BBWAA.
-With players such as Bonds, Roger Clemens, and Sammy Sosa making their first appearance on the ballot, there was great debate on the use of steroids surrounding the legitimacy of their performance toward election.
+With players such as Barry Bonds, Roger Clemens, and Sammy Sosa making their first appearance on the ballot, there was great debate on the use of steroids surrounding the legitimacy of their performance toward election.
 With the topic of steroid use coming into the picture during these player's careers and the Mitchell report released in 2007 investigating past steroid and human growth hormone use, the perception of these accomplishments has been debated as "controversial to the game of baseball and America's view on the sport".

 Fans of the sport continue to debate whether or not these players should be elected, with some thinking that if they were to be, it might send a message to the world of baseball that it is acceptable to use steroids.
 Despite this, others believe their accomplishments in the sport outweigh their negative associations with doping.
-In the 2019 election, Bonds and Clemens ballots had over 59% of the vote, compared to a little over 36% in 2013.
+In the 2019 election, Bonds and Clemens ballots had over 59% of the vote, compared with a little over 36% in 2013.
 In the 2022 election, Bonds and Clemens final year on the ballot, Bonds had 66%, and Clemens had 65%, and missed the Hall of Fame.